astralfrontier/astralfrontier.org-OLD/content/pages/rpg/index.md

 I'm running [Wayward Stars], aka World War Xee and set in the same universe, also using FAE.

+I'm working on a new game tentatively called [In Thy Name](/rpg/inthyname).

 ### Game Wishlist

 I'd like to try out *The Strange*, *D&D 5th Edition*, *Pathfinder*, *Golden Sky Stories* (or a game very much like it), and many of the Fate or FAE settings out there such as Tianxia.